rwmitchell/lb/README.md

 Robust 'which' replacement combining output from other standard commands to show more info about the program, function or alias.

-Source for scripts and functions can be optionally displayed
+Source for scripts and functions can be optionally displayed.

-This is my first contribution of personal code.
+This is my first contribution of personal use code.

 ## Usage
-Output from 'lb -h'
+### Output from 'lb -h'

 Find location of executable, function, or alias

 	-C: colorize source
 	-f: show 'file' output for executables
 	-l: long ls output
 	-v: show script and function source

 ## Installation
-Copy or ln 'lb' to your local place for loading autoload zsh tools
+Copy or ln 'lb' to your location for loading autoload zsh tools.